Participant Rights and Responsibilities Upon Transfer or Termination

 - Dependents of a participating Retiree may continue coverage should the Retiree die.

-IU PPO $900 Deductible Plan.
-This plan is available to all eligible Indiana University employees and retirees under age 65, regardless of the area of residence.
+Anthem PPO $900 Deductible Plan.
+Effective January 1, 2017, the Anthem PPO $900 Deductible plan will be discontinued.
+Participants enrolled in this plan will be automatically enrolled in the Anthem PPO HDHP plan effective January 1, 2017.
+Through December 31, 2016, the Anthem PPO $900 Deductible Plan is available to all eligible Indiana University employees and retirees under age 65, regardless of the area of residence.
 When network providers are used, participants receive full benefits.
 Partial benefits are received from non-network providers, except in the case of an emergency.
 Network providers include Anthem Blue Access PPO providers in Indiana, Ohio, and Kentucky and BCBS Blue Card providers in other states.
 Prescription coverage is the same as for active employees in this plan.

 This plan is a "Medicare Supplement" or "Medigap" plan that is available only to those age 65 and over who are enrolled in both Medicare Part A and Part B. As a supplement, many services will be fully paid between Medicare and the Blue Retiree Plan.